 What Is a VPN and How Does It Work?
 A Plain-English

-A Virtual Private Network, or VPN, changes this by creating an encrypted tunnel between your device and a secure server operated by the VPN provider.
-All your internet traffic passes through this tunnel before reaching the wider web, which means your ISP sees only that you are connected to a VPN server — not what you are doing.
-The practice has grown significantly in recent years, and today millions of people use a trusted VPN as a standard part of how they connect online, in the same way they use a password manager or two-factor authentication — as a basic layer of digital hygiene rather than a specialist tool.
+A Virtual Private Network (VPN) changes this by creating an encrypted tunnel between your device and a secure server operated by the VPN provider.
+All your internet traffic passes through this secure tunnel before it reaches the wider web.
+Your ISP can see that you are connected to a VPN server, but it cannot see what you are doing online.

 How a VPN Works: The Technical Picture in Plain English

 A VPN intercepts this process.
-When you activate it, your device first connects to one of the VPN provider’s servers — typically one you choose from a list of locations around the world.
-From that point, all outgoing data is encrypted before it leaves your device, sent through the encrypted tunnel to the VPN server, and then forwarded to its intended destination.
+When you activate it, your device first connects to one of the VPN provider’s servers — typically one you choose from a list of locations around the world.From that point, your device encrypts all outgoing data before it leaves.
+The VPN tunnel then carries the encrypted data to the VPN server.
+The server finally forwards it to the intended destination.
 The website or service at the other end sees the VPN server’s IP address, not yours.
 Your ISP sees the encrypted connection to the VPN server but cannot read the contents.

 What a VPN Actually Protects You From